StartBootstrap/startbootstrap-clean-blog/_posts/2023-05-12-the-compass.md

 <!-- Bullet list of all the things I've learned: -->
 # Lessons Learned
-- Just like the needles on a compass don't change, neither does God's word.
-They both point us north along our paths.
+- Just like the needles on a compass don't change where they point, neither does God's word.
+They always both point us in the right direction.

 * * *